Request for proposals

 How will the amount awarded be determined?
 Would a graduate certificate program be eligible for the same amount as a degree program?

-The award amount will be determined by Review Committee.
+The award amount will be determined by Distance Education Review Committee.
 The committee will determine if items for which funding is requested are in alignment with RFP criteria.
 Costs vary by type of program and are influenced by the number of courses to be developed.
-Typically degree programs are more expensive to develop than graduate certificates.
-Graduate certificate programs are eligible for up to $250,000, but will not necessarily be awarded that amount.
+Typically degree programs are more expensive to develop than certificates.
+Certificate programs are eligible for up to $250,000, but will not necessarily be awarded that amount.

 Does the funded amount have to be expended within a year?
 Can unexpended funds be carried over?